rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 inspect the specified file to determine the number of bytes to allocate, it will allocate the bytes, and it will read the contents of the file into those bytes.
 After a Program object is created using the binary data, the bytes allocated by ocl_read_binary should be deleted.
-This can seen seen on line 10 of the example code.
+This can be seen on line 10 of the example code.

 Line 6 creates a Program:Binaries object.
 It requires a pair consisting of a